 Cupping, Japanese Moxibustion and Gua Sha (scraping) can also be incorporated if required.
-This may require you to remove your clothing in order to access the skin on your back, abdomen or legs.

 During a treatment the body can ease and soften- tightness and pain in muscles are released, meridians (energy channels) open up and stagnated Ki (energy) can disperse.
 This allows meridians to improve the flow of Ki and realigns the fascia.

 Certain pressure points may feel tender, which clients describe as "good pain".

 Shiatsu is a traditional physical & clinicaltherapy which originated in Japan.